DashDocsets/docsets/not-working-configs/README.md

 - [`PothosGraphQL.docsetconfig`](./PothosGraphQL.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and then keeps blank page on screen.

 - [`Rooks.docsetconfig`](./Rooks.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and keeps on the screen.

+- [`zsa.docsetconfig`](./zsa.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and keeps on the screen.